zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/ScriptingEngineSubSections/script-details.md

 addScriptAction(new ChangeFlagScriptAction("hasTalkedToDinosaur", true));
 ```

-This script is attached to the dinosaur NPC as an interact script in the `TestMap` class with the following code:
+This script is attached to the dinosaur NPC as an interact script in the `EnemyMap1` class with the following code:

 ```java
 @Override